curiefense/curiefense-gitbook/reference/services-container-images.md

 ### UIServer

 * Serves the user interface.
 A Vue js app developed as single page app with NodeJS and serves the management console UI.
-* The UI displays access logs to the user, and displays Curiefense's configuration for editing.
-API calls for configuration and access logs are routed to `confserver` and `curielogserver` by the Nginx inside the container.
+* The UI displays Curiefense's configuration for editing.
+API calls for configuration are routed to `confserver` by the Nginx inside the container.
 Nginx also used to serve the static parts of the UI such as HTML, CSS and JS.
 * Secrets: This image will enable TLS on the nginx server if a TLS certificate and key are provided:
   * For Kubernetes \(e.g. Helm\) deployments, the certificate is expected at `/run/secrets/uisslcrt/uisslcrt` and the key at `/run/secrets/uisslkey/uisslkey`
   * For Docker Compose deployments, the certificate is expected at `/run/secrets/uisslcrt` and the key at `/run/secrets/uisslkey`